CAMul: Calibrated and Accurate Multi-view Time-Series Forecasting: Related Work

 \section{Related Work}

-\textbf{Probabilistic Time-series Forecasting} Classical time-series forecasting like exponential smoothing, ARIMA-based models \cite{hyndman2018forecasting} focus on univariate time-series with a small number of exogenous features and learn model parameters independently for each sequence.
+\textbf{Probabilistic Time-series Forecasting} Classical time-series forecasting like exponential smoothing and ARIMA-based models \cite{hyndman2018forecasting} focus on univariate time-series with a small number of exogenous features and learn model parameters independently for each sequence.
 Recent probabilistic forecasting models leverage the representation power of neural sequential modules like DeepAR \cite{salinas2020deepar} which directly models the mean and variance parameters of the forecast distribution, Bayesian Neural Networks \cite{zhu2017deep} which require assigning useful priors to parameters and require high computational resources for learning.
-Other recent works are inspired by classic state-space models like Deep State Space models \cite{li2021learning, rangapuram2018deep}.
+Some recent works inspired from the space-state models explicitly model the transition and emission components with deep learning modules such as in the case of Deep Markov Models \cite{krishnan2017structured}, and recent Deep State Space models \cite{li2021learning, rangapuram2018deep}.
+Others introduce stochasticity into state dynamics of recurrent neural networks such as Stochastic RNN \cite{fraccaro2016sequential}, Variational RNN \cite{chung2015recurrent} and State Space LSTM \cite{zheng2017state}.
+Neural Process (NP)~\cite{garnelo2018neural} models a global latent variable for entire dataset to capture uncertainty with is used with input data's embedding to model the distribution parameters.
+Recurrent neural Process \cite{qin2019recurrent} leverages NP for sequence data.
+Functional Neural Process (FNP) captures stochastic correlations between input data and datapoints from training distribution to provide a flexible non-parametric mechanism to model output distribution using related training data points in functional space.
 EpiFNP \cite{kamarthi2021doubt} a state-of-art calibrated disease forecasting model, is closest to our work and leverages Functional Neural Process (FNP)~\cite{louizos2019functional}, which uses stochastic correlations between input data and datapoints to model a flexible non-parametric distribution for univariate sequences.
 Our work leverages FNP for uncertainty modeling of each of the individual views before we jointly model the forecast distribution combining distributions from different views.